snayfach/MIDAS/README.md

 To support the larger database, the original MIDAS `run_species` command is being deprecated in favor of the new [IGGSearch tool](https://github.com/snayfach/IGGsearch).

+# Variant calling

+Here is how to run the original MIDAS bowtie2 based workflow for counting SNPs, on the larger IGGdb database.

+1) Download `s3://microbiome-bdimitrov/IGGdb/v1.0.0/{metadata, iggsearch, repgenomes}` and clone `github.com/czbiohub/MIDAS-IGGdb` right next to each other

+2) For any `sample_dir` of your choice, `mkdir -p sample_dir/results/iggsearch`

+3) run `iggsearch` as per its own usage instructions, then put its results in `sample_dir/results/iggsearch`

+4) `/path/to/MIDAS-IGGdb/run.sh snps sample_dir/results -1 sample_dir/*.1.fastq -2 sample_dir/*.2.fastq -t 24` assuming a machine with 24 physical CPU cores.

+Results will appear in `sample_dir/results/snps`.

 # Building the MIDAS-IGGdb database